Taming the Unicorn

 Risky stuff can become risqué stuff.
 People who want to be pure need to be careful to not put themselves in risky situations.
-I knew a man with a lust problem who tried many times to prove to himself that he had control over his libido.
+A man I dated in my teens tried many times to prove to himself that he had control over his libido.
 He frequently placed himself in situations where he could have gone to bed with a girl, to demonstrate that he had the power to not give in to his inclinations.

 The next day, the other men whom he worked with heard from the incredulous girl that he hadn't slept with her, and they were really amazed.
 He was so proud of what a "good witness" he was to his co–workers.
 Lurking in the background, the unicorn probably snickered.